mmisw/orr-ont/DEPLOYMENT.md

     curl -o docker-run https://raw.githubusercontent.com/mmisw/orr-ont/master/bin/docker-run
     chmod +x docker-run
-    ./docker-run mongo agraph orront httpd
+    ./docker-run mongo agraph orront

 That's it!

 Now open http://localhost/ont in your browser.

-> On a Mac, open `http://<docker-machine-ip>/ont`.

 ### Making your ORR instance visible to the world

-Currently this consists of exposing port 80 (as indicated under the `httpd` option in `docker-run`).
+This basically consists of exposing port 9090 (as indicated under the `run_orront` option in `docker-run`).
+Typically you would be adjusting your main HTTP server to expose the service as desired (in term of actual URL) via proxy or similar mechanism.
 Check with your sysadmin.

-> This part is still WiP particularly regarding HTTPS (port 443; certificates, etc.)